FAIR-biomed/FAIR-biomed/docs/index.md

 Feedback and contributions are welcome.
 Please raise an issue in the github repository.

-To incorporate a new data resource or plugin, read how you can [contribute](contributing.md).
+To incorporate a new data resource or plugin, see the documentation on [contributing](contributing.md).